6 FAFSA Benefits You Don’t Want to Miss

 Are you applying to college but have decided not to file the Free Application for Federal Student Aid (FAFSA)?
-Several surprising reports have stated that many families decide against filing the FAFSA.
-For many, it is because they have heard that the application is only for students from low-income families – this is not true at all.
+Several surprising reports have stated that many families decide against submitting the application.
+For many, it’s because they’ve heard that the application is only for students from low-income families – which isn’t true at all.

 Here are the 6 most important benefits of filing the FAFSA.
 Given the high cost of college, you won’t want to miss out on any of these.